colonio/colonio.github.io/documents/api-cpp.md

 Get the node-id of this node.

 The node-id is unique in the cluster.
 A new ID will be assigned to the node when connect.
+Return an empty string if node-id isn't assigned.

 #### Returns
 std::string The node-id of this node.